 5. Make sure the newsletters are consistent with your brand

 Newsletters help you connect with people and build brand awareness among them.
 So you need to make sure all your email newsletters are consistent in terms of content and design.
 This will make it easy for people to recognize your regular email newsletter and know immediately what to expect from you.

 In your content, make sure to only talk about topics related to your field so that customers know that a newsletter from you will be about a specific topic.
 And in terms of design, add your brand logo to the newsletter and use your brand colors to make your emails unique to your brand.
 Both of these combined will make sure that the readers know that the newsletter is from you and have an idea about what it could be.

 Nearly 81% of people check their emails on their smartphones, so you need to ensure that your newsletter looks good when people open it on their mobile devices.

-When you create your campaign, make sure to preview what it will look like on mobile devices and alter the placement of your images, text, CTA according to it.
+When you create your campaign, make sure to check the preview of emails what it will look like on mobile devices or dark mode and alter the placement of your images, text, CTA according to it.
 Keep the subject under 35 characters to make sure nothing important gets cut off in mobile view.